Walter C. Williams

 He was an Associate Fellow of the Institute of the Aerospace Sciences (IAS) and a member of the Mexico-U.S. Commission for Space Tracking Observation Project Mercury.
 Williams had been prominent in program participation and was Chairman of the Flight Testing Session, IAS in 1958 and Session Chairman of the Conference on the Progress of the X-15 Project in 1959.

 He authored numerous NASA technical papers on aircraft flight research.
-He also presented a number of papers including "The X-15 Research Airplane Program," presented at the American Rocket Society Space Exploration Regional Meeting in San Diego, Calif., in 1958 and "The Comparison of Flight Measurement of High-Speed Airplane Stability and Control Characteristics," presented in Brussels, Belgium, in August 1956.
+He also presented a number of papers including "The X-15 Research Airplane Program," presented at the American Rocket Society Space Exploration Regional Meeting in San Diego, CA, in 1958 and "The Comparison of Flight Measurement of High-Speed Airplane Stability and Control Characteristics," presented in Brussels, Belgium, in August 1956.

 On August 28, 1959, Walter C. Williams left the NASA High-Speed Flight Station and was assigned responsibility for overall launch operations in Project Mercury.
 He directed the Worldwide Tracking Network and recovery operations for manned space flight missions.
 As Operations Director in Mercury Control Center at Cape Canaveral, Florida, Mr. Williams utilized the combined know-how of approximately 20 scientists and engineers on the site.
 Each of these men was responsible for a specific facet of space flight and reported directly to Mr. Williams during flight operations, which enabled him to assess the flight and make necessary decisions.